phantom820/Table-Generator/README.md

 ### Dependencies
 First install all the required components by running the following (I know a Docker Image would be better working on it).
+(Note you must have python 3.8 or later)

 ```
 ./configure.sh # note run as sudo
 ./setup.sh
 pipenv install # note if using pipenv (recommended)
-pip install -r requirements.txt # not if not using pipenv/
+pip install -r requirements.txt # note if not using pipenv to install libraries
 ```
 ### Output Description
 Each data point produces has three things, the actual image,  a mask image and an annotation.